-Student employees will report time worked in TimeClock Plus and should enter time as worked each day.
+Student employees will report time worked in the department's specified time management system of Banner Time Entry (BTE) or TimeClock PLUS (TCP), and should enter time as worked each day.
 In other words, "Time In," or clocking in, should be entered immediately when arriving to work or coming off any breaks and "Time Out," or clocking out, should be entered when starting breaks or before leaving work.